tlug/tlug.jp/README.md

 ### Site Organization and Future Development

 See the [ORGANIZATION.md](ORGANIZATION.md) file for information on the current organization of the site, organization of the previous site(s) and ideas for where to move forward from here.
+See also [PROPOSALS](PROPOSALS.md) for discussion of random ideas that we could implement.

 Building